🔍 Part 1 – Overview of the Prompts Tab

 • Bottom of Funnel (purchase-intent or pricing)

-Only view queries related to specific keywords.
+Only view prompts related to specific topics.
 Helpful to zoom in on core product topics (e.g., “electric car”, “design software”).

 • Tags

-Filter by tags that your team has applied to queries manually — for example: Sustainability, EV Market, Luxury, Under 30k, etc.
+Filter by tags that your team has applied to prompts manually — for example: Sustainability, EV Market, Luxury, Under 30k, etc.

-Segment queries based on whether and how competitors are present:
+Segment prompts based on whether and how competitors are present:

 • ✅ Mentions your brand